 Sopekan cited a lack of government funding as one of the primary reasons.
 For example, there had been a policy in place to test every newborn in Nigeria for sickle cell disease, but insufficient federal funding had hampered those efforts.
 Olufemi agreed that the government must take the lead in addressing sickle cell anemia in Nigeria.
 “The major issue is that a lot of couples still don’t check their genotype status before marriage,” observed Olufemi.
 “The awareness is very low.
 The social welfare of sickle patients is not encouraging.
 They don’t have access to quality health care which results in complications.”

 The suffering caused by sickle cell anemia in Nigeria is not limited strictly to the physical.
 Sickle cell patients are often stigmatized, reports Onyeji.
-Chronic sores and ulcers on the legs are not only extremely painful but unsightly and therefore isolating.
+Chronic sores and ulcers on the legs are not only extremely painful but unsightly and isolating.
 For the more than 40 million Nigerians who carry the sickle cell gene, government resources are proving to fall far short of addressing their needs.

 Sickle Cell Foundation Nigeria

 The Sickle Cell Foundation Nigeria has created the National Sickle Cell Centre (NSCC) to better meet the needs of sickle cell patients in Nigeria.
 According to their mission statement, their primary objective is to alleviate the burden of sickle cell disorder on the country and to ensure that all affected persons can live normal pain-free lives.
-In the United States, a similar facility founded in 1974 has been able to increase the average life expectancy of a sickle cell patient from 14 years to 53 years.
+In the U.S., a similar facility founded in 1974 has been able to increase the average life expectancy of a sickle cell patient from 14 years to 53 years.

 – Raquel Ramos